Best Hikes at Rocky Mountain National Park

 Bear Lake Nature Trail

 Hikes around Bear Lake are some of the most popular and scenic in the park.
-This half-mile trail is a paved loop around the lake and can be done in a few short minutes or over a longer period of time, taking in the views of the surrounding mountains.
+This half-mile trail is a paved loop around the lake, so it’s a nice and easy path.
+You can finish the walk in a few short minutes or take your time and stretch it over a longer period of time.
+That way, you can take in the views of the surrounding mountains.
+Since it’s paved and is so short, we definitely recommend this to beginners as the best hike in Rocky Mountain National Park to start with.

 Adams Falls Trail

-If you are spending time on the western Grand Lake side of the park instead of the eastern Estes Park side of the park, this trail is a great start to your visit.
+If you are spending time on the western Grand Lake side of the park, this trail is a great start to your visit.
 Located right by the entrance, this trail is a little less than a mile and has amazing views of the trail’s namesake waterfall.
+Most hikes that are under a mile are terrific beginner hikes.

 Marmot Point Trail

+If you’d like to step up the difficulty, Marmot Point Trail is for you.
 During the summer months, the rustic Old Fall River Road is open to reach the highest point in the park, Alpine Visitor Center.
-Near the top, pull off to do this beautiful hike that overlooks multiple valleys and towering peaks.
-Although only a mile, this is a moderate hike because it is straight uphill.
-Keep your eye out for the cute marmots!
+Near the top, do yourself a favor and pull the car over to do this beautiful hike.
+It overlooks multiple valleys and towering peaks.
+Although it’s only a mile, this is a moderate hike because it is straight uphill.
+Be sure to keep your eye out for the cute marmots!

 Deer Mountain Trail

-This 6-mile hike has a lot of elevation gain, as you begin in a valley and end by summiting Deer Mountain.
+Another intermediate hike is Deer Mountain Trail.
+This 6-mile hike has a lot of elevation gain that begins in a valley and ends by summiting Deer Mountain.
 Get started early and be done by the afternoon so you can enjoy a slice at Antonio’s Real New York Pizza – an Estes Park staple.

 Difficult Hikes at Rocky Mountain National Park